NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Heartstream ForeRunner

 Biphasic defibrillation waveform was becoming the new preference as it allowed for a smaller and lighter defibrillator design; more importantly it uses less current and this means less damage defibrillation will do to the heart and skin.
-The deal with Heartstream was how the then defibrillator market leader HP acquired biphasic technology, since to develop one would take time.
+The deal with Heartstream was how the then defibrillator market leader HP acquired biphasic technology, since to develop one would take time and speed to market was a top priority; HP was showing the way what Nihon Kohden should also do.

-On the other hand, there was zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden for ex-Japan market and the products had to be withdrawn from exporting.
+With such a major change in the international market, there was therefore zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden and the products had to be withdrawn from exporting.

-When the demand for biphasic AEDs emerged in the Japanese domestic market, the company opted to rely on finding a suitable partner with biphasic technology for co-operation.
+When the demand for biphasic AEDs eventually emerged in the Japanese domestic market, the company resorted to find a suitable partner with biphasic technology for co-operation.
 A strategic OEM distribution agreement was announced in January 2002 that Nihon Kohden would market Cardiac Science's line of AEDs under Nihon Kohden's trade name.
 This arrangement was a big success and many AED-9200 and AED-9231 were sold in Japan as reflected in annual reports and presentations.

-The Cardiac Science STAR biphasic waveform (see white paper) was validated by researchers at Cleveland Clinic and Cedars-Sinai Medical Center in accordance with US FDA guides for Safety and Effectiveness
+The Cardiac Science STAR biphasic waveform was validated in accordance with US FDA guides for Safety and Effectiveness

-Before completion of proper clinical validation, the company was bold enough to go ahead with exporting the unproven TEC-7700 series Acti-Biphasic defibrillators from November 2002, relying solely on reputation of being an existing supplier of mono-phasic defibrillators.
-The customers bought them based on blind faith, not facts, for there was no published clinical paper to show that it works.
+Before completion of proper clinical validations, the company was bold enough to go ahead with exporting the unproven TEC-7700 series Acti-Biphasic defibrillators from November 2002, taking advantage of its established distribution network for mono-phasic defibrillators.
+The customers were sold unproven defibrillators by taking advantage of their good faith, because there was no published clinical paper to show that it works.
 This November 2002 export launch was three long years ahead of the date Japan MHLW officially approved its use for the domestic market.

 The desperate action was taken in response to the rapid changing preference for biphasic defibrillators in the market but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.

-NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.
+After a long period of three years for Japanese Regulatory Authority approval, NIHON KOHDEN was finally able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-Unproven CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved the sales of CardioLife TEC-7700 series
+CardioLife TEC-5500K series started to be exported from August 2004

 The Timeline